-Strengths Weaknesses U.S. products enjoy a Distance from United States reputation for quality as results in high transportation well as for the reliability of the supply chain. costs. of the suppry chain.
-In recent years, the United States The New Zealand Retail dollar has been strong against the market is quite New Zealand dollar, making consolidated, and it is easy to access it using imports more expensive. sales and marketing agencies (SMA).
-Opportunities Threats The New Zealand retail There is growing competition market already has many from Australia, China and U.S. products and retailers Singapore in the consumerare looking for more oriented food category. products.
+Strengths Weaknesses U.S. products enjoy a reputation for quality as well as for the reliability of the supply chain.
+Distance from United States results in high transportation costs.
+The New Zealand retail market is quite consolidated, and it is easy to access it using sales and marketing agencies (SMA).
+In recent years, the United States dollar has been strong against the New Zealand dollar, making imports more expensive.
+Opportunities Threats The New Zealand retail market already has many U.S. products and retailers are looking for more products.
+There is growing competition from Australia, China and Singapore in the consumer- oriented food category.